 Western Swing Tunes

 Western Swing is a genre of music that developed in the dance halls of the southwestern United States during the 1920s and 1930s.
-It is characterized by a unique blend of musical styles, including country, jazz, blues, swing, and mariachi creating a lively and danceable sound.
-In this workshop we will be learning some classic western swing tunes and will discuss arrangements and work with improvising solos in a fun and relaxed atmosphere.
+It is characterized by a unique blend of musical styles, including country, jazz, blues, swing, and mariachi music, creating a lively and danceable sound.
+In this workshop we will be playing some classic western swing tunes in a fun and relaxed atmosphere.
 We will provide lyrics, chord charts and some sheet music.
-As Bob Wills would proclaim….”Ahaaaa!”
+Whether you’re a beginner looking to strum along or a more advance player looking to take some improvised solos.
+This workshop has something for players of all skill levels.

 About Scott Stobbe